jzohrab/pact/README_todo.md

 ## MVP TODO

-* session reload fails if mp3 file has moved, or transcription moved ... continue to load, but with big warning.
 * change version
 * record simple YouTube video of usage, update link in README.
 * fix TODOs in README.md